singmak/singmak.github.io/_posts/2020-11-15-trying-lambda-destination.md

 title: Trying Lambda destinations
 ---

-Recently I learned about Lambda Destinations.
+Recently I learned about [Lambda Destinations](https://www.serverless.com/blog/lambda-destinations).
 I didn't know what it is, I thought it can be a good alternative with SNS when I only need to connect 2 Lambda functions.
-The usage is straightforward: https://www.serverless.com/blog/lambda-destinations
+The usage is straightforward.
 The idea is to handle the success and failure result of a Lambda function on other Lambda functions:
 ```
 functions:
   helloStarting: